-For new students, the room assignment process begins with an online housing application, which provides the Office of Residence Life with the information necessary to assign housing.
+For first-year students, the room assignment process begins with an online housing application, which provides the Office of Residence Life with the information necessary to assign students a roommate and residence hall room.

 Housing applications for new students are available online from May 1 through July 1 each year.
 After July 1, room and roommate requests are processed.
+Please note that roommate requests are only granted when all students requesting roommates have indicated the option on their respective applications.

-In mid-July, new students receive notification through their Salve Regina email address that their room assignment and roommate information is available through the MySalve portal.
+In mid-July, first-year students receive notification through their Salve Regina email address that their room assignment and roommate information is available through the My Salve portal.